Arlo and Janis by Jimmy Johnson for October 01, 2021

 42. Missing large

-jamessveta about 3 years ago
+jamessveta over 3 years ago

 Geez, I hope this strip isn’t going to go PC.